unoplatform/uno/doc/articles/get-started-with-linux.md

 - Using Visual Studio on Windows directly, or using the Windows Subsystem for Linux (WSL).
 - Using VS Code under Linux

-> [!TIP]
-> Make sure to setup your environment using [uno-check](external/uno.check/doc/using-uno-check.md) before using the steps below.

 ## Setting for Windows and WSL

 Using VS 2019 16.6 or later: